epi2me-labs/wf-cas9/README.md

 The primary outputs of the workflow include:

 * A folder per sample containing:
-  * Bam file filtered to contain reads overlapping with targets (*_on_target.bam).
+  * BAM file filtered to contain reads overlapping with targets (*_on_target.bam).
-  * A bed file with alignment information for on-target reads (*on_target.bed).
+  * BED file with alignment information for on-target reads (*on_target.bed).
   * A simple text file providing a summary of sequencing reads (*.stats).
-* sample_summary.csv - read and alignment sumamry for each sample.
+* sample_summary.csv - read and alignment summary for each sample.
 * target_summary.csv - read and alignment summary for reads overlapping each target.
-* a combined HTML report document detailing the primary findings of the workflow across all samples.
+* A combined HTML report detailing the primary findings of the workflow across all samples.
-By default, the report contains sequencing quality plots and two tables that summarize targeted sequencing results:
+By default, the report contains sequencing quality plots and two tables that summarise targeted sequencing results:
-* on/off-target reads per sample.
+* On/off-target reads per sample.
-* summaries of each sample/target pair.
+* Summaries of each sample/target pair.

 Using `--full_report`, the report will also contain the following elements that may be useful for diagnosing issues with the experiment.
 These are turned off by default as they can lead to slow loading of the HTML report:
-* plots of stranded coverage at each target.
+* Plots of stranded coverage at each target.
-* histograms of on and off-target coverage for each sample.
+* Histograms of on and off-target coverage for each sample.
-* off-target hotspot region tables.
+* Off-target hotspot region tables.
 ## Useful links

 * [nextflow](https://www.nextflow.io/)